szcstamas/fivewaysofcentering/README.md

 # How to center a div?
 Let me show you!
 The biggest question in CSS - especially at beginner level - is how to center a div?
-Well, there are some solutions I can show you to solve this problem.<br><br>
+Well, there are some solutions I can show you to solve this problem.<br>
 <hr>
 CODE IN STYLE.CSS ☝ 😊
 <hr>